The2ndSlimShady/SlimScript/docs/BASICS.md

 --      Done [ 1, 2, 3, 4 ]
 ```

-It may seem a bit frustating but hey, I'm here to help you understand.
+It may seem a bit intimidating but hey, I'm here to help you understand.

 I assume that you understand whats going on in first foreach loop so lets jump to the second one.